awlangham/mtg/README.md

 - Add quick dice roll
 - Add poison counters
 - Add Undo feature and counter for number of times button pressed
+- Add ability to use image as background